 - We invite you to enjoy some of Louisville’s greatness and beauty, but also hope you will learn from some of our urban mistakes.
-For instance, Louisville is in the midst of a $3 billion highway project, yet we have a weak public transit system, we cannot repair sidewalks and we keep building surface parking lots.
+For instance, Louisville recently completed a $3 billion highway project, yet we have a weak public transit system, we cannot repair sidewalks and we keep building surface parking lots.
 The lesson is one of priorities.
 Our community priorities shifted from downtown and her surrounding neighborhoods to suburbia and exburbia.
 In the early 1960s Market St (this tour begins at our shop at 107 W Market St) was bustling with prosperous commerce and with people living above their mom and pop shops built in the 1800s.
 The merchant family who lived on the 2nd & 3rd floors of our building made their living selling wallpaper from their street level shop.
 In 1960 Market St had 84 furniture stores, 26 hardware stores, 14 banks, 53 bars, taverns & saloons.
 Then, everyone who could, moved to the suburbs.
 Our 2 way streets were converted to 1 way so folk working downtown could drive quickly out to suburbia – to mow their green lawns.
 And with the middle class gone elected leadership instituted Urban Renewal – this is the late ‘60s/early ‘70s.
 All architecture of the 1800s on the south side of Market St was bulldozed all the way to I-65.
 The north side of Market St still has some of the old historical structures.
 When we cycle down Main St you will see some of the architectural beauty that escaped the bulldozers.

 - So! let’s ride!
 Work your way north to the Ohio River and the northeast corner of the Great Lawn of Waterfront Park (NW corner of Witherspoon and Preston).
 Waterfront Park is 110 acres of what was formerly a huge junk yard full of scrap metal.
 The Great Lawn is the home of many summer festivals.
 Catacorner is the back side of Louisville Slugger Field.
 Named after Hillerich & Bradsby’s baseball bat, the Louisville Slugger.
 Later we will cycle past the H&B museum & factory.
 Slugger Field is the home of Cincinnati Reds’ AAA farm team – the Louisville Bats.
 The structure on the north side of the ballpark was originally the Big 4 railroad freight house.
 The arched entries facing us were gateways.
 Horse & mule drawn wagons would on and off-load freight from the trains inside the freight house.